 It didn’t take long for the 54 suites in Ottewell Terrace to fill up with seniors excited to call the building their new home.
 For many of the people who moved into Ottewell Terrace, staying in their community was a big deciding factor for where they were going to live.
 As neighbourhoods in Edmonton age, so do the people who live in them and Swonek explains that when staying in their own homes is no longer safe or suitable for a good quality of life, affordable housing options need to be readily available in the community.

-“A big philosophy we live by is aging in community,” says Swonek.
-“We’re seeing this kind of demand for affordable seniors housing in a lot of neighbourhoods across Edmonton, especially in older communities like Ottewell.
-People want to stay in their neighbourhoods, stay close to their friends and family, and keep seeing their same doctors and dentists who know them so well.
+“A big philosophy we live by is ageing in community,” says Swonek.
+“We’re seeing this kind of demand for affordable senior housing in a lot of neighbourhoods across Edmonton, especially in older communities like Ottewell.
+People want to stay in their neighbourhoods, stay close to their friends and family, and keep seeing the same doctors and dentists who know them so well.
 This easily explains why Ottewell Terrace has become one of our most popular buildings for new applicants.”

 Ottewell Blog (4)